Posted on Leave a comment

 What Is Family Conflict?

-Conflict within a family, also known as intra-family conflict, involves members such as a husband, wife, children, and other relatives.
+Conflict within a family, also known as intra-family conflict, involves members such as a husband, wife, children, and other relatives (extended family members).
 This type of conflict is distinct from inter-family conflict and occurs within this fundamental societal unit.

 A family, as a societal unit, consists of individuals and varies in size based on various factors.
-In South Sudan and across Africa, families can be extensive, often including a husband, wife, biological children, and relatives like parents, brothers, and cousins of the husband.
+In South Sudan and across Africa, families can be extensive, often including a husband, wife, biological children, and relatives like parents, brothers, and cousins (mostly of the husband).

 Family structures can vary significantly from one region to another.
 In Africa, the trend in urban areas is towards smaller family units due to economic considerations and other factors.
 However, in many African villages, traditional family life remains largely unchanged.